Redpill-Linpro/anypointchdeployer/README.md

 # Anypoint CloudHub Deployment CLI

-This is a commandline tool to deploy new and update existing mule application running in Anypoint CloudHub using application artifacts stored in Exchange.
+This is a command line tool to deploy new and update existing mule application running in Anypoint CloudHub using application artifacts stored in Exchange.

 Currently it can only deploy applications that are published to Exchange.
 There is no support for uploading and deploying local Mule application artifacts.